acouplet/Game_Jam_GuideLine/README.md

 # Louvain-li-Nux's GAME JAM 2.0
 Welcome to the Louvain-li-Nux's GAME JAM 2.0.
-If you are reading this guide, it means that you like challenges and you want to code your game in 24 hours.
+If you are reading this guide, it means that you like challenges and you want to code your own game in 24 hours.
 In this guide, you will find all the necessary information to finish this Game Jam safe and alive.

 ### About the organizers and sponsors
-**Louvain-li-Nux**: This Game Jam is organized by the Louvain-li-Nux, a kot-à-projet that aims to defend and promote the values of free software through the student and academic community of Louvain-la-Neuve.
+**Louvain-li-Nux**: This Game Jam is organized by the Louvain-li-Nux, a kot-à-projet that aims to defend and promote the values of free software through the students and academic community of Louvain-la-Neuve.
 To do this, we organize many activities allowing participants to meet and exchange around computing, while discovering a plethora of open-sourced and, often, free tools.

 ![Logo of Louvain-li-Nux](https://louvainlinux.org/images/logo.png)